Annual Town Assembly - Local Democracy

 Malton and Old Malton From the Gazette Herald, 2023, which appears to be an online journal.
 Scant details.
 'Malton Town Council’s Annual Town Assembly is held in April each year and is an opportunity for all Malton residents to express their views and ask questions about issues in the town.
 It is also an opportunity for the Town Council to inform members of the public about work and activities undertaken during the preceding year.'

-Top Penistone Annual Assemblies - A selection with the most recent at the top.
+Top Penistone Annual Assemblies - A selection from over the years.

 This section will be filled out from time to time with information from archived material, recordings, personal notes and previous Agendas and Minutes.
-With so much information on record, the public might determine why the council's one meeting when they are required to engage with the community is consistently being undermined by the current council.
+With so much information on record, the public might ask why a council's one meeting to engage with the community is generally undermined.

-Other councils invite community groups such as Scouts, church, etc. to give short presentations and to help make it a more significant community event.
-With no statutory notice posted to advertise this meeting, the public discovered it mostly by word of mouth.
-To their credit, Penistone FM also the message out on air.
+Other councils might invite community groups such as Scouts, church, etc. to give short presentations, making it a more significant community event.
+With no statutory notice posted to advertise this meeting, the public had discovered it by word of mouth.
+To their credit, Penistone FM also put the message out on air, by request.
 PTC ought to be ashamed of damaging their one annual event where they engage with the community.
 They can't always blame public apathy, this was PTC apathy.
 You get out what you put in.

-Present: Cllrs Mandy Lowe-Flello (Mayor), Lynne Crisp, Lisa Cork, Anita Kimberley, James Kitchin, John Palmer, Frances Nixon.
-Also the Town Clerk Nigel Bailey and Elaine Miller from the PTC office.
+Present: Cllrs Mandy Lowe-Flello (Mayor) as Chair.
+Also: Cllrs Lynne Crisp, Lisa Cork, Anita Kimberley, James Kitchin, John Palmer, Frances Nixon.
+The Town Clerk Nigel Bailey and Elaine Miller officiated.
 There were about a dozen members of public but nobody from the Press.

 Subjects Discussed: